Associate Professor of History & Religious Studies

 New England Regional World History Association (Secretary-Treasurer and member of the Executive Council)

-World History Association (Member of the Executive Council and Program Committee)
+World History Association (Member of the Executive Council and Membership Committee)

 FEEGI (Forum of European Expansion and Global Interaction)